-Students in the Department of Communication Studies are expected to assume responsibility for planning their academic program in conjunction with their academic advisor and in accordance with the college rules and policies and with the departmental major requirements.
+Students in the Department of Communication and Media are expected to assume responsibility for planning their academic program in conjunction with their academic advisor and in accordance with the college rules and policies and with the departmental major requirements.
 Any questions should be directed to the Professional Academic Advisors.

 Academic advising is an educational process that, by intention and design, facilitates students’ understanding of the meaning and purpose of higher education and fosters their intellectual and personal development toward academic success and lifelong learning.